Welcome to the Online Home of the Massachusetts Fiscal Alliance!

 See all posts

-Massachusetts Fiscal Alliance Chairman Rick Green will speak as part of an event hosted by a Wellesley-area civic organization, with his remarks focusing on the lawsuit launched by his company, 1A Auto, to overturn the Commonwealth's unfair loophole allowing $15,000 union donations while limiting individuals to $1,000 and prohibiting corporate donations entirely.
+Massachusetts Fiscal Alliance Chairman Rick Green will speak as part of an event hosted by the Wellesley Republican Town Committee, with his remarks focusing on the lawsuit launched by his company, 1A Auto, and another company owned by Mike Kane, a board member of Massachusetts Fiscal Alliance.
+The lawsuit is seeking to overturn the Commonwealth's unfair campaign finance loophole that allows $15,000 union donations while limiting individuals to $1,000 and prohibiting corporate donations entirely.
+For more information about this event, please email us by clicking here.